-Fones School of Dental Hygiene National Board Review Course, February 22, 23 and 24, 2019
+Fones School of Dental Hygiene National Board Review Course

 The Gamma Chapter of Sigma Phi Alpha, Fones School of Dental Hygiene, University of Bridgeport will sponsor its Annual Dental Hygiene National Board Review.

 The full course will provide participants with a comprehensive review of dental hygiene subjects.
 The faculty for these sessions is educators of outstanding reputation and expertise.

 Participants have the option to attend all 3 days or a portion of the 3 days.
 All participants will receive a comprehensive information packet.
 Those attending full-day sessions will receive a light lunch and afternoon beverages and snacks.

 The purpose of this review course is to assist students in preparing for the National Board Dental Hygiene Examination and provide registered dental hygienists a comprehensive refresher.